lambdaclass/concrete/ROADMAP.md

    `public`, `secret`, `timing-sensitive`.
 8. Define source-level memory-safety claims precisely: what linearity, borrows, cleanup, trusted code, raw pointers, and FFI do and do not guarantee.
+8a.
+Define the **Unsafe island** rule for unchecked operations.
+Any operation
+    that bypasses a safe runtime check, borrow/linearity rule, raw-pointer restriction, layout proof, or FFI ownership boundary must be exposed through a deliberately small surface requiring `with(Unsafe)` or an explicitly named `trusted` boundary.
+Examples include future `get_unchecked`, raw pointer place writes, unchecked casts/conversions, inline asm, and unchecked FFI wrappers.
+There is no global unsafe mode and no silent trusted wrapper that hides authority: audit output must show the safe wrapper, the underlying trusted/Unsafe operation, and the assumption being accepted.
+Add a red-team gate proving safe code cannot reach the unchecked operation without the capability or trusted boundary.
 9. Decide the proof class for references and borrows.
 A function using `&` or `&mut` must be classified as one of: value-only/borrow-free, proved over read-only references, proved over mutable references with